Flirt (1983 film)

 Flirt is a 1983 Italian-French drama film directed by Roberto Russo.
 It was entered into the 34th Berlin International Film Festival where Monica Vitti won the Silver Bear for an outstanding single achievement.

 Plot

-Giovanni (Jean-Luc Bideau) and Laura (Monica Vitti) are a well-matched pair: brilliant real estate agent she and a good electronic technician him.
-Giovanni makes the extraordinary and often sleep pronounce a name: Veronica.
-Suspicious, Laura the pawn to discover that Giovanni has a lover ... imaginary.
-The man, in fact, suffering from hallucinations and it will take a long time, a lot of patience and a bit of cunning, to bring him to reason.
+Giovanni (Jean-Luc Bideau) and Laura (Monica Vitti) are a well-matched pair: a brilliant real estate agent and a good electronic technician.
+Giovanni makes the extraordinary and often sleep pronounces a name: Veronica.
+Suspicious, Laura the pawn to discover that Giovanni has a lover imaginary.
+The man, in fact, is suffering from hallucinations and it will take a long time, a lot of patience and a bit of cunning, to bring him to reason.